Arkensor/DayZ-CommunityFramework/docs/Cryptography/index.md

 # Cryptography

-A variety of cryptography functions may be added to Community Framework in the future.
+A variety of cryptography functions will be added to Community Framework in the future.

 ## SHA-256